AthenaHTA2/filler/docker_image/README.md

 # Tell Docker to execute the 'binaryForum' command when this image is used to start a container.
 ENTRYPOINT [ "/forum/binaryForum" ]
 ```

+#### Note to self on *error sending data: write 1: |broken pipe*

+*Meaning of pipe in linux:*
+A form of redirecting output to another destination for further processing.
+Can also be used to combine two or more commands or programs.

+*What is Docker shell*
+Docker shell acts as an interface through which the execution of commands in the container occurs.
+Usually, when a container is started, it has to run a shell to interpret and execute the commands either described in the Dockerfile or passed when the container is run